ghrssec/ghrssec.github.io/_tabs/library.md

+---
+layout: page
+icon: fas fa-book
+order: 1
+toc: true
+---

-# 📚 My Self-Help Library
+# My Self-Help Library

 These are the 50 books that have shaped the way I think, build discipline, lead, and live with purpose.
 Each one taught me something crucial, and I return to many of them often.
 If you're on a journey of growth, these are some of the most powerful tools you can equip yourself with.